Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/basic.md

 - [ ] Add Silica.
 Add packet of silica drying gel inside box.
-- [ ] Check Lights.
-The RED STANDYBY LEDs should always be on.
-The mothbox is set to run according to a schedule automatically, so it probably won't be running when you are setting it up, but you can visually check that things are ok, because there should be a RED led light on the Pi (the pi's off light) and the battery's green lights should always be on.

 - [ ] Close Box.
 Make sure box is fully closed and no wires are caught in the door.
 - [ ] Inspect Lens.
 Check lens for dirt and clean if necessary.